Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 The service model help users to describe their desired security attributes, after receiving the service model, the network service provider converts the requirements of service model into executable configurations, the network completes the preparation work before network transmission according to the configurations.
 Until the completion of the network service, the ISP feedback the service results to the user, which will be used as evidence of service satisfaction.

+The security services here refers to the resources that can be provided during connection, it should be noted that the security services at the application layer is out of scope.

+# Abbreviations

+The following abbreviations are used in this document.

+NVF: Network Functions Virtualization.

+IDS: Intrusion Detection System.

+IPS: Intrusion Prevention System.

+PoT: Proof of Transit.

+SLA: Service Level Expectation.

 # NASR service model

 ## Service model from user